treysis/TTconv/README.md

 occupy a few kilobyte and won't have any effect on the operation of the device.

+Icons?

+If you just don't like the menu icons you can delete them from the "sdkregistry" folder: resetgps.cap and ttconv.cap.

 ------------------------------------------------------------------------

 I hope this gives you many additional years of joy with the Rider 2013 and the other GL1 personal navigation devices by TomTom.

 Also I have to stress that I am disappointed with TomTom.
 The Rider 2013 is still officially supported, and the fix was not so difficult (for me it was, because I was not used to coding anymore).
 On the other hand, fortunately TomTom provided the precompiled toolchain and uses Linux on the older devices which is the reason it was possible in the first place to fix it without further help (there was also a bit of luck involved in how every part of the system works together!).

 Acknowledgements: